Site Description

 Road Transportation: Vehicle traffic on roadways pose an oil spill risk throughout the area.
 Commercial trucks can contain hundreds to thousands of gallons of fuel and oil, and almost any kind of hazardous waste or material.
 An accident involving a fully loaded tank truck on the various roads and highways that border the river and its tributary creeks could result in a substantial oil spill.
 Smaller vehicle accidents pose a similar risk, commensurate to the volume of fuel and oil they carry.
 Spills from vehicles onto roadways could cause fuel or oil to flow from ditches or pavement into streams, creeks, wasteways, or stormwater systems, ultimately impacting the Chehalis or other tributaries in the area.

-Rail Transportation and Facilities: The Port of Chehalis owns tracks that run from city of Chehalis, near the Newaukum Confluence, west along the river, crossing just past the South Fork and then slightly south into Curtis.
-Although historically this line ran to South Bend near Willapa Bay, and was the most productive lumber rail spur in the country, the decline of the logging industry has vastly reduced rail traffic in the area (Chehalis Basin Partnership).
+The Port of Chehalis owns tracks that run from city of Chehalis, near the Newaukum Confluence, west along the river, crossing just past the South Fork and then slightly south into Curtis.
+Although historically this line ran to South Bend near Willapa Bay and was the most productive lumber rail spur in the country, the decline of the logging industry has vastly reduced rail traffic in the area.
 Much of the old rail grade is now the Willapa Hills Trail, maintained by the Washington State Parks and Recreation Commission.
-The active rails between Curtis and Chehalis has been most popular as the route for a recreational passenger steam train, but the Western Washington Railroad recently began using the tracks to load freight in the Boistfort Valley and transfer it to major rail yards in Chehalis.
-These freight locomotives pose the greatest spill risk in this area, as they typically hold several thousand gallons of diesel fuel.

 Other Spill Risks: Other potential oil spill risks in the area include road run-off during rain events, on-shore or near shore construction activities where heavy equipment is being operated, and the migration of spilled oil through soil on lands adjacent to the river or along creek/stream banks.